pixlygames/nftconnect/README.md

 ## Support

-If you encounter any issues during setup or have questions, please visit https://discord.gg/7dr9m5AFCF our website for contact information: https://pixly.games/nftconnect
+If you encounter any issues during setup or have questions, please visit https://discord.gg/7dr9m5AFCF or see website for contact information: https://pixly.games/nftconnect

 If you'd like to include your assets in our NFT marketplace or if you already see them listed — please reach out.
 We have several programs that may interest you.